Close Menu

 Quadeville resident John Hodge stands near the rear of his property, which faces a wooded area police had taped off on Tuesday.
 (Guy Quenneville/CBC)

-They noted that community members began searching for the missing child Monday evening and eventually police dogs located her.
+They shared how locals started searching for the missing child Monday evening until eventually police dogs located her.

-Quadeville is part of Brudenell, Lyndoch and Raglan township located within Renfrew County, approximately 130 kilometres west of downtown Ottawa and 30 kilometres southeast of Barry’s Bay.
+Quadeville is part of Brudenell, Lyndoch and Raglan township within Renfrew County and sits about 130 kilometres west from downtown Ottawa and roughly 30 kilometres southeast from Barry’s Bay.

-The township had around 1,550 residents according to data fromĀ theĀ 2021 census.
+The township had approximately 1,550 residents according to data from the 2021 census.

 Source link